aeon-toolkit/aeon/README.md

 See the [API reference](https://www.aeon-toolkit.org/en/stable/api_reference.html) for the full list of estimators across all tasks.

-⭐ **Star the repo** to follow new releases — `aeon` ships frequently, and starring is the easiest way to know when new algorithms arrive.

 See the [examples gallery](https://www.aeon-toolkit.org/en/stable/examples.html) for GPU usage, custom architectures, and benchmarking against classical methods.